ANjiaLuu/CSC120-FinalProject/cheatsheet.md

 This file will contain documentation for all commands available in your game.

-Note:  It's a good idea to also make this list available inside the game, in response to a `HELP` command.

  go(south, north,east,west)
- talk to(Shakila, Anjia, Savannah,Hanyu)
- pick up
- put down
- inspect(building and item)
+ talk to(Shakila, Anjia, Savannah, Hanyu) pick up put down inspect(building and item)